YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 `public void transact(Product product, int method);`

-This is an interface for store to handle customer purchase or refund a `product`.
-Suppose that the arguments are valid here.
+This is an interface method for stores to handle customers' purchases or refunds.
+Suppose that all the arguments are valid here.
 * `method = 0` means purchasing the `product` from this store.
 The `product` should be removed from the `productList` and the `income` of this store should increase by an amount equal to the `price` of the `product`.
-* (Bonus)`method = 1` means refunding the `product` to the store.
+* (Bonus) `method = 1` means refunding the `product` to the store.
 The `productList` and `income` of the store should also be updated accordingly (suppose that the store adds this product back to its `productList` and could re-sell this product).

 ### 2.3 Customer
 #### Attributes